Eschatologue/CM_wiki/docs/character-creation/option/warlock-invocations/supplemental.md

 Choose one of your known Warlock cantrips that deals damage.
 When you hit a creature with that cantrip, you can reduce that creature's Speed by 10 feet until the end of your next turn.
 If you hit the creature more than once with the cantrip, the Speed reduction doesn't exceed 10 feet.

-***Repeatable.*** You can gain this invocation more than once.
+***Repeatable.*** You can gain this Invocation more than once.
 Each time you do so, choose a different eligible cantrip.

 ---